xamarinhq/app-conference/README.md

 </table>

 ## Test Cloud Integration
-With each push of code the Conference app was built with [Visual Studio Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) and [Bitrise](http://bitrise.io) and deployed to be test on a plethora of apps in Xamarin Test Cloud.
-You can view results for both [iOS](https://testcloud.xamarin.com/test/conference16_2857b3a8-e28a-4363-a174-60b076a047f9/) and [Android](https://testcloud.xamarin.com/test/conference16_b6eac105-15e3-412d-b9a7-539f71c41c99/).
+With each push of code the Conference app was built with [Visual Studio Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) and deployed to be tested on a plethora of apps in [App Center Test](http://appcenter.ms).

 ![](art/testcloud1.png)

 ![](art/testcloud2.png)

 # Getting Started